ajfriesen/home_assistant_configuration/README.md

 - Traveltime for me an my significant other
   - To hork
   - To home
-- Charging station in bathroom for some hardware:
+- Charging station in bathroom for some devices:
   - Bluetooth speaker
   - Razor
   - Tooth brush